What is Vino Cotto?

 The 5-Star Ingredient!

 Simply add red wine vinegar to our vino cotto to easily make a healthy balsamic vinegar that's better for you than certain I.G.P. brands of balsamic vinegar di Modena who add caramel coloring.
 With your homemade vinegar, prepare mouthwatering balsamic chicken, pork chops or tenderloin, glazed salmon, even asparagus, Brussels sprouts, carrots and string beans, to name a few.
 And, for an amazing balsamic vinaigrette, add some olive oil to your balsamic vinegar and drizzle some over your favorite salad combinations...So good!

-Savor the Aromas and Flavors of Gourmet-Style Entrées, Side Dishes and Desserts at Home!
+Savor the Flavors and Aromas of At-Home, Gourmet Entrées, Side Dishes and Desserts!

 |•||Vino Cotto is delicious served over beef, chicken, ham, pork chops or tenderloin, turkey, lamb, and wild game--even on seafood such as salmon and shrimp.
 Try some on vegetables to get a flavor boost that even kids will love!|